picimako/wiremocha/docs/mapping_files.md

 ![](https://img.shields.io/badge/action-orange) ![](https://img.shields.io/badge/since-1.0.1-blue)

-The **Create WireMock Mapping File** action is available in the Project view context menu on directories called `mappings` and on subdirectories of them.
+The **Create Mapping File** action is available in the Project view context menu on directories called `mappings` and on subdirectories of them.
 It uses File Templates to pre-populate mapping files with predefined contents.